Jarsop/rualdi/README.md

 Rualdi allows you to create aliases on directories and to provide an encapsulation of the built-in `cd` command function for easy change of working directory.
+You can also add environment variable which points on an alias.
+All variables sourced in your environment are prefixed by `RAD_`.

 Inspired by [`zoxide`](https://github.com/ajeetdsouza/zoxide) code.